zooko/smalloc/README.md

 # Open Issues / Future Work

 * Port to Cheri, add capability-safety

+* Implement this load-balancing feature: If the resulting `THREAD_AREANUM` > 63, then scan all the areas, inspecting the `eac` of this slab in each area and choose the area with the lowest `eac` for this slab and set this thread's `areanum` equal to that.

 * See if you can prove whether jumping straight to large slots on the first resize is or isn't a performance regression compared to the